 There is a world of difference between ‘getting fit’ and ‘keeping fit’.

+Starting your fitness regime by yourself can be quite daunting but as any fitness lover will testify ‘keeping fit’ is an irresistible practice.
 There’s plenty of evidence to show that we can live our lives without any kind of exertion, but what kind of a life would that be?

-Starting a fitness regime on your own can be quite overwhelming.
 When the new exerciser suddenly begins to over-exert themselves they are literally, and effectively, causing physiological earthquakes.
 This is exactly what’s needed but if those earthquakes aren’t governed or monitored then all those good intentions can go down the pan and enthusiasm can wane along with the desired progress.

 The Journey Of A Thousand Miles Begins With A Single Step _Lao Tzu

 As animals, if we’re not comfortable or confident doing something that we need to do on a regular basis we’ll very quickly find a shortcut or the path of least resistance and it can be quite alarming how much compromise we learn to live with.
 So, for a start try to gain some awareness of how you go about your day, physically.
-For example: When putting your socks on, do you bring you knee into your chest or do you contort yourself considerably because you struggle to reach?
+For example: When putting your socks on, do you bring your knee into your chest or do you contort yourself considerably because you struggle to reach your feet?
 Do you hold onto the rails as you’re taking the stairs?
 Do you take the stairs or the lift?
 Which bus stop do you head for?
 Could you skip one?
 Or two?
 Or all of them?

 - Heart disease